ejarvi/azure-quickstart-templates/201-encrypt-running-linux-vm-singlepass/README.md

 </a>

 This template enables single pass encryption with no AD requirement on a running Linux VM that satisfies the prerequisites listed in the [Azure Disk Encryption FAQ](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-faq).

-Warning:  Single pass for Linux is still under development.
-This template is for test purposes only.
-It is unsupported and considered unsafe to use for production workloads as it references a test version of the extension that changes frequently.

-Singlepass AzureDiskEncryption for VMs is currently in preview.
-Consuming this feature requires enabling the preview feature on the subscription and setting up a key vault with 'EnabledForDiskEncryption' access policy using the Azure powershell cmdlets below
-1. Register-AzureRmProviderFeature -FeatureName "UnifiedDiskEncryptionForVMs" -ProviderNamespace "Microsoft.Compute"
-2. Set-AzureRmKeyVaultAccessPolicy -ResourceGroupName <rgName> -VaultName <vaultName> -EnabledForDiskEncryption"